denten-books/plain-text/0-intro.md

 dissolution of the Soviet Union, a transplant into Silicon Valley culture from a strict literary education, and now a lapsed engineer among humanists.
 These vantage points offer a singular view onto the material conditions of contemporary intellectual life.

 Technology offers us an irresistible compromise, by which we trade critical understanding for comfort.
 Habit covers the various homes we make for ourselves in the world "like a fluffy cotton wool blanket," Flusser wrote---"it smoothes the sharp edges of all phenomena that it covers so that I no longer bump against them, but I am able to make use of them blindly."
 "When I sit at my desk," he went on to write, "I don't see the papers and the books that are lying all about because I'm used to them" [@flusser_freedom_2003, 13 and 82].
 Familiar objects pass no information to their users, according to Flusser.
-Like water around fish, they pass into the background of experience.
-This is, we might say, the function of a medium: to ultimately disappear into the background, not to produce meaning but to cease production, to become a stage for meaning-making, and like the stage to disappear from view.
+Like water that surrounds fish, they pass into the background of experience.
+Mediums become media.
+Their function is to ultimately disappear into the background: not to produce meaning but to cease production, to become a stage for meaning-making, and like the stage to disappear from view.

-By contrast, the condition of exile allows the displaced to once again transform habituated medium into meaningful information.
-In exile, "everything is unusual," Flusser wrote [@flusser_does_2011, 81].
+The condition of exile, by contrast, allows the displaced to once again transform habituated medium into meaningful information.
+In exile, "everything is unusual," Flusser writes [@flusser_does_2011, 81].
 The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
-Discovery, he concluded "begins as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].
+Discovery, he concludes "begins as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].

 Our challenge today is to uproot ourselves from the comfort that rapidly